|

 GETR ref-name

-interpolate string Qrf as a cross reference to it.
-See
+and interpolate string Qrf as an internal reference to it.

 GETST ref-name [string]